Obum-neke/TODO/README.md

 # TODO

-TO
-This is a TO DO Application
+This is a TODO Application